vyahello/weather-chatbot/README.md

 # Weather telegram bot
-- Basic telegram bot powered by a webhook that helps you to get current weather in a specific city all around the world.
+Basic telegram bot powered by a webhook that helps you to get current weather in a specific city all around the world.

-- Bot is called `WeatherBot` that served by [pythonanywhere.com](https://pythonanywhere.com) hosting, search for it in the telegram to allow it help you to get your desired weather value.
+Bot is called `WeatherBot` that served by [pythonanywhere.com](https://pythonanywhere.com) hosting, search for it in the `telegram` app to allow it help you to get your desired weather value.
 Enjoy it!

 ## Run a weather bot
 Run script from the root directory of the project: